Executive Risk Clarity

 Document defensible controls.
 Track required and addressable implementation specifications, evidence, responsible owners, audit dates, findings, and remediation status.

-Translate HIPAA into daily work.
-Use the matrix to validate identity, access, logging, endpoint, network, backup, facility, and vendor safeguards.
+Translate HIPAA into daily technical work across identity, access, logging, endpoint, network, backup, facility, vendor, and incident response safeguards.

-Use this page during internal audits, risk assessments, technical reviews, executive reporting, vendor reviews, and remediation planning.
+Use it during internal audits, risk assessments, executive reporting, vendor reviews, remediation planning, and technical control reviews.

 List EHR, billing, email, cloud storage, endpoints, servers, network devices, backups, vendors, and remote access systems.